Not too late to Apply!

 Spring Term – December 1

 Interested in taking courses for credit at Trinity without receiving a degree?
-Download and mail an unclassified student application.
+Complete the Unclassified Student Application.
 If you are no longer in high school, transcripts are not necessary.

 If an unclassified student decides to work toward a degree, the student must apply for admission as a degree seeking student.
 Financial aid is not available for unclassified students.